miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 ---

 ## Can Cursor AI See the Output of Jupyter Notebook Cells?

+> And now probably the moment you've been reading for.
+Can it see your cell
+> output?
+No. It's just like the Terminal in that regard.
+Can you imagine the
+> privacy violation faux pas that would mean?
+Both for Terminal and Notebook
+> cell output.
+Same issue.
+They're being conservative first, respecting privacy.
+> Yes, this cuts of Agentic Kung Fu, but that will come in time, the way async
+> under notebooks did with `nest_asyncio`.
+Give it time.

 Alright, so now I know.
 This is very much off the beaten track.
 While these LLMs have been trained on coding, and even by now know quite a bit about the types of